UA-Carpentries-Workshops/Goat_Path_Git_Lesson/README.md

 # Frequently Asked Question
 ## Where can I go to find more training for Git after these intro lessons?
 Great question.
 If you're at the University of Arizona there are organizations that can help: Research Bazaar Arizona.
+There's also an more advanced git lesson in this organization's profile.

 # Frequently "Asked" Questions